 I think the third and final big difference between having a Facebook page and a personal profile is the ability to run Facebook ads.
 Now, if we go to the stream now, see look, I just mentioned before, you can see the reach and engagement as we’re, as we’re doing this live stream, it’s a bit of inception.

-So this is the live stream of the live stream.
+This is the live stream of the live stream.
 Anyway, so this post here, I can also see the reach and engagement.
 See on the left-hand side, nothing, can’t see anything.
 Now let’s go, let’s go back to the post with Facebook, a Facebook page, you can run Facebook ads and don’t groan.

 I can hear you groan and go Facebook ads.
 But Facebook ads is actually a really powerful way of getting your content and getting your business in front of people who would not have necessarily found you organically, but who, who might actually be a great match for your products or services.

 Now if you, I’m just going to scroll until I can actually find one.
 Okay.
-So this was a live stream that I did earlier in the week.
+This was a live stream that I did earlier in the week.
 And if I click on boost posts, and this isn’t the best way to do it, but it’s one way to do it.

 I got boost posts and I’m going to also expand this so we don’t get too distracted.
 Come on Facebook.
 We can do this.